Latte Tags

 {rollback}

 The {try} block can also be stopped and skipped manually using {rollback}.
-So you do not have to check all the input data in advance, and only during rendering you can decide whether it makes sense to render the object.
+This way, you don't have to check all input data in advance, and only during rendering can you decide that the object shouldn't be rendered at all:

 {try}